Continuing WebAssembly with Effect Handlers: Implementation

 We run the benchmark in three ways: 1) using WasmFX; 2) Asyncify; and 3) a bespoke hand-written state machine transformation of the benchmark program.
 It is worth noting that the WasmFX and Asyncify approaches require no programmer intervention, whereas the latter approach requires a complete rewrite of the program.
 We run each benchmark program five times and measure the size of the compiled Wasm binary, median wall clock time, and maximum physical memory usage.
 We use Wasmtime to run each benchmark.
 To compile the C program to Wasm we use \texttt{clang} version 14 with optimisation flag \texttt{-O3} and the binaryen toolchain version 105.
 For the experiments, we modify the Wasmtime implementation of WasmFX to allocate fiber stacks using malloc instead of mmap as this is the memory allocation scheme used by the Asyncify and hand-written program.
 In particular, we use the optimised \texttt{mimalloc} allocator~\cite{LeijenZM19} rather than the default system allocator.
 Finally, WasmFX and Asyncify allocate stacks with the fixed size of 4096 bytes.

 Figure~\ref{tbl:coroutine-bench} reports the results for the first benchmark.
-The space performance of WasmFX is on par with the state-of-the-art (optimised Asyncify) in both binary file size and memory usage.
-Though, the binary file size is better when compiling with WasmFX.
-However, the run time performance of the WasmFX implementation is more than a factor of four slower.
+The memory usage of WasmFX is close to that of the state-of-the-art (optimised Asyncify).
+The WasmFX binary is significantly more compact than the Asyncify binary.
+However, the run time performance of the WasmFX implementation is more than a factor of three slower.
 Performance analysis indicates that about 37\% of samples are spent in \texttt{wasmtime\_fiber\_switch} (Figure \ref{fig:switchasm}) with an additional 33\% of samples in the Rust libcall code supporting the continuation instructions, which are both highly unoptimised.
 Saving registers, calling between the host and Wasm, and boxing values likely accounts for much of this cost.
 As expected the bespoke implementation is fastest and exhibits the best memory utilisation of all.
 The primary reason for the space efficiency is that it does not allocate 4096 bytes stack for each coroutine.

 In the second experiment we measure the potential effect that WasmFX and Asyncify have on the Wasm binary size.
 Specifically, we compile two off-the-shelf Go micro-benchmark programs, both of which makes heavy use of coroutines~\cite{go-benchmark}.
 We compare the size of the Wasm binary generated by the TinyGo compiler with WasmFX as a backend and optimised Asyncify as a backend.
 For the WasmFX backend, we use a coroutine scheduler which closely resembles that of Section~\ref{sec:overview}.
 The results are present in Figure~\ref{tbl:tinygo-size}.
 The compiled size of the WasmFX powered binary is significantly smaller than the state-of-the-art.